aztechsk/usb-jiggler/README.md

 # usb-jiggler

-The **usb-jiggler** library provides a USB HID profile with mouse and keyboard interfaces.
+The **usb-jiggler** C library provides a USB HID profile with mouse and keyboard interfaces.

 ### Library features